 This same statement can feel very dismissive of the struggles that people of color have been through… and are still going through.

 You likely have had the belief, “If I just work hard enough and get that degree, I won’t be in this place anymore.”
 However, you’re still finding yourself stuck in the same monologue.
 If and when you catch a break, the exhaustion settles in.
 You are tired.
 I get it.

-A Black Therapist for Professional Women of Color
+A Black Therapist in Beverly Hills for Professional Women of Color

 As a black therapist, I work with the community of professional Black women in the city of Los Angeles.
 As a Black women who has carried out a career without much of a set-up from the past, you are extremely grateful for what you have.
 Without a doubt, you have fought for where you stand today.
 You were able to change your life, but your perspective of the world and of yourself remain the same.
 Your family traumas are still with you.
 And this long history of your generational trauma impacts the way you love, parent, and work.

 There is this gap that you may be feeling, and I can help you fill it.
 I can help you address your concerns and fears about overcoming many of your obstacles.
 In therapy, I can help unpack the struggles that were inherently there.
 You have gone through not only personal, but also generational traumas in order to be become successful.
 I want to support this journey.

 I want to help you succeed in your career and in your field.
 I can help with personal and societal trauma that hangs over the head of every Black woman… whether you realize it or not.

 “People will hurt me. ”

 Sound familiar?
 It is easy to dismiss trauma.
 You may be thinking that if you have gone through a traumatic event, you would know.
 However, most people think that trauma is only one significant event such as an incident of abuse, a natural disaster, or an experience of a veteran coming from war.
 There is so much more than that.
 What people are not aware of is that life consists of continual traumatic events that have left numerous marks on you and have changed your view of the world and how you relate to people.